 - Core Work: Planks, Russian twists.

-- Cool-Down: Static stretches focusing on major muscle groups.
+- Cool Down: Static stretches for major muscle groups.

 Tailoring Workouts to Fitness Levels